 - Graduate Level Public Health (Outside School of Public Health) Program

 - Elementary and Secondary School Teacher Education Program

-Mason is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-AAA classification.
+George Mason University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I without football classification.
 The most popular sports played are listed below:

 - Baseball (Atlantic 10 Conference)